 1. How much is a 1899 penny worth today?

-The value of a 1899 penny depends on its condition and variety.
-Circulated examples range from $5 in Good grade to $46 in AU grade.
-Mint State coins average around $472, while proof specimens can reach $747.
-The highest auction record is $108,000 for an MS68 Red example.
+The value depends on condition and variety.
+Circulated examples range from about $5 in Good (G-4) grade up to $46 in About Uncirculated (AU) grade.

 2. Is a 1899 penny rare?